 Create a change management strategy for Microsoft Teams

 A change management strategy for end-user awareness and adoption of new technologies is critical to the successful rollout of any new technology in an organization.
-Successful completion of this phase of the deployment will ensure user adoption and satisfaction of the new experience.
+Successful completion of this effort will ensure user adoption and satisfaction of the new experience.
+The steps identified below can be altered depending on the size of your organization but ensure a sustained level of communication with stakeholders, champions, IT adminstrators, and users is key to landing a successful change.

 b.
-Incorporate self-help and training information in a single location
+Self-help and training information in a single location

 Provide a standard feedback method